Reviewed by Constance Brown-Riggs, MSEd, RD, CDE, CDN. Updated on 6/19.

-Whether you are packing up and getting ready for spring, summer or winter vacation, check out this handy checklist to prepare for any trip, whether you are traveling by plane, train, or automobile, we have you covered.
+Check out our handy checklist to prepare for any trip, whether you are traveling by plane, train, or automobile, we have you covered.

-- For a big trip, see your medical team for a check-up four to six weeks ahead.
+- If you are traveling overseas, see your doctor for a check-up four to six weeks ahead of time.

 - Get a letter from your doctor explaining your diabetes medicines, supplies, and any allergies.

 - Get diabetes identification in the languages of the countries you will visit.

 - Learn to adjust your diabetes medicine if you will change time zones.

 - Double check the amount of diabetes medicine and supplies needed in your carry-on luggage.

 - Make sure you pack a glucagon kit if you use insulin.